ForTheCrown/FTC/README.md

 void setShouldClose(boolean);

 // Allows you to specify the amount of ticks the user
-// will be stopped from clicking on the the option void setCooldownTime(int)
+// will be stopped from clicking on the the option, 0 for no cooldown void setCooldownTime(int)

 // Allows you to cancel the click event